 A good lawyer can create an opportunity for a fair settlement offer or agreement.
 An experienced lawyer most likely has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
 Sometimes a settlement is the best choice, while other times it makes more sense to see your case through to trial.
 Settlement negotiations play an important part in all cases.

-Does it make a difference if the other party has an attorney?
+What if the other party has an attorney?

 You are generally at a disadvantage when the other side has legal representation.
 You will not someone who not only knows the law but who can objectively view your case.
 Your divorce attorney may “see things” that you miss or do not understand.